 Classmates has become a turning point for the actors.
-This film shows a 10-years reunion of a college batch and the things that followed, leading the protagonist to do something that seemed like a suicide attempt.
+This film shows a 10-year reunion of a college batch and the things that followed, leading the protagonist to do something that seemed like a suicide attempt.

 This movie is sure to leave you feeling nostalgic about your college days.
 The audience can witness the characters discovering love, broken friendships, and secrets spilling about the tragic event.

 The horror-comedy, Chandramukhi, is a must-watch.
 This entertaining film is one of the most remade South Indian movies of the century!
 Whether or not you have seen Bollywood’s Bhool Bhulaiya, Chandramukhi will double the fun and thrill.

 In the movie, both the actors and actresses do not believe in ghosts.
 They call Rajnikanth, who is a psychiatrist to solve the mystery.